News report

 The Kremlin's shift in recruitment strategy highlights its ongoing military needs in Ukraine while shedding light on the exploitation of African youths.
 This development could strain Russia's relations with African nations and draw international scrutiny towards its military practices.

-According to a report by the Center for Countering Disinformation at Ukraine's National Security and Defense Council, Russia is now engaging in systematic recruitment of African citizens for military roles in the ongoing conflict with Ukraine.
-Previously, this recruitment was often informal, relying on semi-legal methods and closed networks, such as messaging apps and front companies.
+According to a report by the Center for Countering Disinformation at Ukraine's National Security and Defense Council, Russia has adopted more formal recruitment methods aimed at African citizens for military roles in the Ukraine conflict.
+Previously, recruitment relied on semi-legal channels and private networks through messaging apps and front companies.

-The new strategy marks a significant shift, with Russian diplomatic and cultural missions in African countries increasingly acting as official recruitment centers.
-The findings from the Robert Lansing Institute highlight that over 1,400 individuals from various African nations have already been documented as participants in Russia's military operations.
+Russian diplomatic and cultural missions in Africa are now acting as official recruitment centers.
+The Robert Lansing Institute notes that over 1,400 individuals from various African nations have been involved in Russia's military activities.
+Alarmingly, at least 316 of these recruits have reportedly died shortly after deployment.

-The actions of the Russian government have prompted serious backlash from several African nations, resulting in the Kremlin ceasing recruitment in certain countries.
-Reports indicate that Russia has compiled an unofficial “blacklist” restricting future recruitment efforts in these regions.
+Many recruits were allegedly misled about their roles, with promises of civilian jobs instead of military assignments.
+This situation has provoked backlash from multiple African nations, leading the Kremlin to halt recruitment in certain areas.
+Reports indicate that Russia has established an unofficial blacklist to limit future recruitment efforts in these regions.

-However, the strategy remains in effect for other developing African nations, suggesting a calculated exploitation of vulnerable populations.
-Amidst the rising concerns, Ghana's Minister of Foreign Affairs, Samuel Okudzeto Ablakwa, expressed alarm over the involvement of criminal human trafficking networks in exploiting African youth.
+Despite this, the recruitment strategy continues in other developing African nations, indicating a calculated exploitation of vulnerable populations.
+Ghana's Minister of Foreign Affairs, Samuel Okudzeto Ablakwa, voiced concerns regarding the involvement of criminal human trafficking networks that manipulate African youth through disinformation.

 Source: Ukrinform EN